skienzmatishun/rippreport/content/p/catalyst-justice/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Our investigation continues into how a corrupt political machine uses appointed judges and city prosecutors to shield violent cronies from jail.
+Formal letters to the District Attorney and court orders reveal how legal technicalities were intentionally manufactured to drop serious charges.
+This rigged system leaves victims behind while corrupt leaders celebrate impunity.
 ---
 How many people remember Sen Tripp Pittman and his theft of BP money to the tune of $750,000 dollars?